jhollist/yale_r_2018/README.md

   - [Mac OS X 10.6+ 64-bit](https://download1.rstudio.org/RStudio-1.1.423.dmg)
 - Using the installer, install RStudio how you normally would install any application on your computer.

+Last thing to take care of is to make sure you have a GitHub account set up.
+The sign up is available at <https://github.com/>

 # Agenda (subject to change!)

 |Time               |Subject                           |